(Part 3 of our #OnboardingSOS Series)

 Hours sitting in the back room on the computer.
 Weeks in a classroom.
 Immediately thrown to the proverbial wolves.
 Do any of these all-too-typical onboarding experiences sound familiar?

 The race to capability officially begins on Day 1, but too many organizations see it as a reckless sprint rather than a strategically paced marathon.
 Legacy learning tactics can exacerbate this problem.
-Because it’s almost impossible to get new employees back into formal training once they get into the operation, L&D front-loads as much information as possible into the limited time allowed.
+Because it’s almost impossible to get new employees back into formal training once they get into the operation, managers often front-load as much information as possible into the limited time allowed.
 But how much knowledge can a new retail associate possibly retain when s/he is subjected to eight hours of eLearning in one shift?
 And what are the odds that s/he is even remotely paying attention to it anyway?
 It’s just too overwhelming!

-L&D must stop the firehose.
+Organizations must stop the firehose.
 To do that, they must decide what knowledge and skills are absolutely required before an employee can enter the operation.
 Focusing on critical topics will reduce the overall volume of information an employee must consume and ensure the right capabilities are developed from the beginning.

-L&D must also design the onboarding experience so it fits into the context of work.
+Organizations must also design the onboarding experience so it fits into the context of work.
 Targeted content can be more easily built for consumption when it is created to align as close to the working experience as possible.
 This approach can support a better blended learning experience as the employee shifts from on-the-job training to structured and informal content without having to go too far.

 Most new employees come to the table with basic real-world problem solving skills.
 We’ve all Googled, YouTubed and Wikipediad our way to a solution at some point.
-Therefore, L&D should establish a foundation of easily accessed shared knowledge that employees can use to crutch their capability when needed by applying those familiar problem-solving behaviors.
+Therefore, organizations should establish a foundation of easily accessed shared knowledge that employees can use to crutch their capability when needed by applying those familiar problem-solving behaviors.

-In addition to adjusting the experience based on proven capability, L&D should allow the employee to pace their own learning.
+In addition to adjusting the experience based on proven capability, organizations should allow the employee to pace their own learning.
 Everyone develops at different speeds.
 Therefore, tactics such as pre-assessment and on-demand content can further adapt onboarding to the needs of the individual.

 Reinforcement is essential in a continuous learning strategy.
 Critical, need-to-know topics should not be left to one-and-done training.
 Rather, this knowledge should be reinforced immediately to ensure retention and application as the employee transitions into his/her role.
 This strategy, along with the ongoing addition of new topics through continuous learning, allows the overall onboarding experience to be stretched over an indefinite period.